tokuchan/cpp-standards-proposals/constraining-concepts-overload-sets.md

 --------------

     ~~~
-    // Assume a concept: "ConstIndexable"
+    // Assume a concept `Concept` which expects a member `f` taking one integer

-    template< typename Key, typename Value >
-    class ConstOnlyMap
+    struct T1
     {
-        private:
-            // ...

-        public:
-            const Value &operator [] ( const Key &k ) const;
+        void f( int );
     };

-    template< typename Key, typename Value >
-    class MutableOnlyMap
+    struct T2
     {
-        private:
-            // ...

-        public:
-            Value &operator [] ( const Key &k );
+        void f( double );
     };

-    template< typename Key, typename Value >
-    class WideMap
+    struct T3
     {
-        private:
-            // ...

-        public:
-            const Value &operator [] ( const Key &k ) const;
-            Value &operator [] ( const Key &k );
+        void f( int );
+        void f( double );
     };

-    template< ConstIndexable CI, Key K >
+    template< Concept C >
-    auto
+    void
-    dangerous( CI &container, K key )
+    dangerous( C t )
     {
-        return container[ key ];
+        t.f( 1.0 );
     }
     ~~~

 The Issue
 ---------

-The issue is in what kind of container we pass to `dangerous`.
-If we pass a `ConstOnlyMap`, then no unauthorized access to the container will happen.
-If we pass `MutableOnlyMap`, it is unclear (to me at this time -- have to find this out) whether the definition of the concept will pass or fail.
-The most dangerous case is `WideMap`.  `WideMap` unambiguously provides a `const`-member overload and therefore satisfies the definition completely.
-The problem is that when the code for `dangerous< WideMap< Key, Value >, Key >` is generated, it will be generated as a normal template, with no special consideration given to the constraints of the concept.
+The issue is in what kind of object we pass to `dangerous`.
+If we pass a `T1`, then no surprises happen -- the `double` is implicitly converted to `int`.
+If we pass `T2`, the definition of the concept will pass and an implicit conversion to `int` will not happen.
+The most dangerous case is `T3`.  `T3` provides a double and integer overload.
+Although the concept requested an integer like signature, the double signature will be called.

 From the perspective of the compiler, the way it will actually compile the function `dangerous` is as if it were written:

     ~~~
-    template< typename CI, typename K >
+    template< typename CI >
     auto
-    dangerous( CI &container, K key )
+    dangerous( CI &c )
     {
-        return container[ key ];
+        return c.f( 1.0 )
     }
     ~~~

-At this point, the invocation of `CI::operator[]` will be whatever best matches `decltype( container )`, which is the non-const overload.
+At this point, the invocation of `CI::f` will be whatever best matches `decltype( 1.0 )`, which is the `double` oerload.

-When this happens, the container will actually be modified, which is contrary to the original intent of the author of `ConstIndexable`.
-If, in a future standard, we were decide to repair this oversight, we are left with one of two incredibly unpallateable alternatives:
+If, in a future standard, we were decide to repair this oversight, we are left with one of two incredibly unpallateable alternatives and one unsatisfying one:

  1. Make constraint violations an error.
  2. Make the code do something different.
+ 3. Introduce a new syntax for indicating that a function definition is to be checked.

 In the first case, user code will break with obvious noises.
 After that point, the user code would need to be rewritten: